The statements in bold below were taken from an article published in a community newspaper: Constantiaberg Bulletin on 1 Sep 2016

 This is true but the ICNIRP guidelines (underpinning our local policy) are based only on thermal effects, not biological.
 These are the guidelines of the Austrian Medical Association based on evidence of biological effects.
 Their benchmark guidelines take into account biological effects measured at a few orders of magnitude below ICNIRP guidelines. [more: http://www.nature.com/articles/srep14914]

-Once example of cancer risk is the recent NTP study conducted with power levels below the thermal limits.
+Once example of potential cancer risk is the recent NTP study conducted with power levels below the thermal limits.
+Despite efforts to downplay the findings, the NTP considered some of the study findings important enough to alert federal regulatory partners to enable them to have the latest information for public health guidance. [source]

 EHS symptoms are largely put down by WHO to being a psychosomatic disorder